moskalyk/kik-bot/README.md

 ##1.
 Python Installation

 You can download [Python 3.5.2 by going to the following Link](https://www.python.org/downloads/) Once python is installed, open up your Terminal (Mac) or Command Prompt (Windows) and type the following command to confirm that it is installed (command are always without the $ sign!).
+WARNING: Make sure that if it asks you to add python to your PATH, agree viciously.

 ```
 $ python3 --version